-11. In this Part a "designated person" means-

-- (a) a person who is designated under regulation 5 for the purposes of regulations 12 to 16 (asset-freeze etc.), or - (b) a person who is a designated person for the purposes of those regulations by reason of regulation 10.
+- 11. In this Part a "designated person" means- - (a) a person who is designated under regulation 5 (power to designate persons) for the purposes of regulations 12 to 16 (asset-freeze etc.), or - (b) a person who is a designated person for the purposes of those regulations by reason of regulation 10(1) (designation of persons named by or under UN Security Council Resolutions).